< All Topics

 NOTE: If your PC is connected to an internet connection through another port or adapter, you may need to disable that connection to communicate over the NEPI access point.

-Testing and Using Your NEPI WiFi Access Point
+Connecting to a NEPI WiFi Access Point

 You can make sure your access point connection is good by disconnecting your wired Ethernet to the device checking that the “Heartbeat” indicator on the RUI Dashboard tab is blinking.

 This access point can also be used by multiple devices (smartphones, tablets, laptops…) at the same time to provide a distributed interface to a team or crew.
-To connect to the RUI from a smartphone, just log into the NEPI device’s WiFi access point, open a web-browser, and enter your NEPI device’s IP address and RUI port number:
+To connect to the RUI from a smartphone, just log into the NEPI device’s WiFi access point, open a web-browser, and enter your NEPI device’s IP address and RUI port number: http://192.168.179.103:5003

-Saving Your System Settings
+Saving NEPI Device Settings

 Advanced Settings Controls